jeanCarloMachado/htmlLimitations/reviews/html5-games-most-wanted.md

 two main parts: a selector and one or more declarations.
 A declaration is composed of a property and a value.

-Web usage is huge, but creating dynamic and real-time games is not the primary purpose of the web.

-Avoiding text selection in games is important.

 #Pure DOM Vs. canvas-based game

 Both solutions are viable, but do not cover the same needs.
 The